enviodev/hyperfuel-json-api/README.md

-## Queries can be made by sending a json post request to the endpoint: `https://fuel-15.hypersync.xyz/query`
+## Queries can be made by sending a json post request to the endpoint: `https://fuel-testnet.hypersync.xyz/query`

 # hyperfuel-docs
-HyperSync is [Envio's](https://envio.dev/) high performance database and accelerated data query layer that powers Envio’s Indexing framework (HyperIndex) for 100x faster data retrieval than standard RPC methods.
-Hyperfuel is Hypersync adapted for the Fuel network.
+HyperSync is a high performance database and accelerated data query layer that powers Envio’s Indexing framework (HyperIndex) for 100x faster data retrieval than standard RPC methods.

-Hyperfuel is a real-time indexed layer of the Fuel network and is exposed as a low-level API for developers and data analysts to create niche, flexible, high-speed queries for all on-chain data.
+HyperFuel is Hypersync adapted for the [Fuel network](https://fuel.network/) and is exposed as a low-level API for developers and data analysts to create niche, flexible, high-speed queries for all on-chain data.

-Users can interact with the HyperSync API using the json api (shown below) or Rust client and extract data.
-Hypersync can also support Python and JS packages if those are easier to integrate with your stack.
+Users can interact with the HyperFuel in Rust, Python client, Node Js, or Json api to extract data into parquet files, arrow format, or as typed data.
+Client examples below.

-Using HyperSync, application developers do not need to worry about RPC URLs, rate-limiting, or managing infrastructure, and can easily sync large datasets in a few minutes, something that would usually take hours or days via RPC.
+Using HyperFuel, application developers can easily sync and search large datasets in a few minutes.

-Hyperfuel supports Fuel's beta-5 network.
+HyperFuel supports Fuel's testnet.

 # Query structure
 json structure of a query request